dvillacis94/iOS-Messaging-SDK/README.md

-# [Unqualified Beta] LiveEngage In-App Messaging iOS SDK - Compiled with Swift 4.0 (Xcode 9 Beta 3)
+# [Unqualified Beta] LiveEngage In-App Messaging iOS SDK - Supported for XCode 9, Swift 4.0 and iOS11
 **For beta usage only.
 Do not use for productive usage.
-This version did not enter any testing or quality assurance cycles.**
+This version did not enter any testing or quality assurance cycles.
+Certified version is planned with v2.8**

 This read.me include the quick start guide for LiveEngage In-App Messaging iOS SDK in Swift and Objective-C.